How to get around Ireland without a car

 Can you tour Ireland by train?

 Yes, you certainly can!
-The train is a great way to get around Ireland as it has some of the most picturesque railway routes in the world.
+The train is one of the best ways to get around Ireland without a car.
+Ireland as it has some of the most picturesque railway routes in the world.
 If a train is your preferred mode of transport because you love nothing better than gazing out over idyllic landscapes and beaches, then Ireland won’t disappoint.
 The seaside views on the southern train from Dublin down past Greystones and Wicklow are especially beautiful, as are the views on the route from Cork to Tralee!

 The only issue with some of Ireland’s rail routes is that they miss out on some of the hidden gems that veer away from the railway stations.
 The south-west coast of Kerry and Cork are unforgettable, but you won’t find any train tracks that get you all the way to the coast.
 So, rail is a wonderful way to get around Ireland, but it’s got its limits; you’ll still need to get into a car, bus, or taxi to get to many of Ireland’s best bits!